What can I put in my brown bin?

 How often will the brown bin be collected?

-Your brown bin will continue to be emptied every two weeks.
+Your brown bin will continue to be emptied every 2

 I am bothered about smells from my caddy?

 By keeping the caddy lid securely closed smells will not escape.